plone/guillotina/docs/source/installation/configuration.md

   object is locked when a known write will be applied to it.
   While it is locked, no other writers can access the object.
   Requires etcd installation
+- `cockroach`:
+  Use cockroach's transaction support.
+This has a performance impact as transactions in cockroach are expensive.
+This does not do *any* voting because it relies on cockroach's strict transactions which lock tables during transactions.
+- `cockroach-txnless`:
+  Do not use cockroach's transaction support but manually check concurrent transactions for conflicts with voting.

 Warning: not all storages are compatible with all transaction strategies.